• Skip to main content

 One-Horse Sport

 In Australia, polocrosse is called the “King of the One Horse Sports” because a player can use only one horse throughout a tournament.
 This permits someone who may own only one or two horses to compete at the same level as someone with several.
 All types of horses play polocrosse: every breed, size and age.
 Speed, agility, and stamina are desirable, but the only requirement is that a horse be in sound physical condition.
 Every player should have a polocrosse racket and ball of their own.
 Helmets must be worn during play.
 For the horses’s protection, bell boots and leg wraps must be used.
-Other equipment requirements are listed in the 2019 APA Standards of Play (Rulebook)

 Resources